canvaspixels/courgette/README.md

 ## Combining steps

-While the gherkin step examples in this repo are all single action or assertions, you can easily combine a number of steps into one.
+While the gherkin step examples in this repo are all single actions and assertions, you can easily combine a number of steps into one.

 For example in a scenario that has the following steps: